cujojs/when/docs/api.md

 1. You need to execute a task repeatedly until a particular condition becomes true
 1. You need to selectively process items in an array, rather than all items

-In these cases, you can use `when/iterate` and `when/unfold` to iteratively and asynchronously process items until a particular predicate is true.
+In these cases, you can use `when/iterate` and `when/unfold` to iteratively and asynchronously process items until a particular predicate is true, or even forever without blocking other code.

 ## when.iterate